 Is your CEO excited about engaging in thought leadership and putting out content?
 If not, that lack of enthusiasm will show through and your ideal audience won’t engage.

 Does your CEO fundamentally understand your ideal audience?
 Steve Jobs famously said “It’s really hard to design products by focus groups.
 A lot of times, people don’t know what they want until you show it to them.”
 Does your CEO have so much empathy for your ideal audience that she knows what they want better than they do?

 Good will is more than the cherry on top, it’s the foundation to all successful relationships.
 If your CEO does everything else wrong, but has good will, your ideal audience will say “Hey, at least she means well,” and sometimes that’s enough to make all the difference.
 On the other hand, if she does everything else right but doesn’t really care about the audience, the audience will pick up on that lack of good will and then they won’t care what else the CEO has to say.

 You need to turn your CEO into a thought leader.
-I want to help.
-In this story you’re the hero, and I want to be your trusted guide.
+If you can do it, you’ll be a hero.
+I want to help you on your journey.